Number One Girl

 "Number One Girl" is a song by New Zealand and South Korean singer Rosé.
-It was released on 22 November 2024 through The Black Label and Atlantic Records as the second single from her debut studio album Rosie (2024).
+It was released on 22 November 2024 through The Black Label and Atlantic Records as the second single from her debut studio album, Rosie (2024).
 The track was written by Rosé, along with Amy Allen and the song's producers Bruno Mars, D'Mile, Carter Lang, Dylan Wiggins, and Omer Fedi.
 It has been described as a sentimental pop-punk piano ballad, blending elements of soft rock.
 The lyrics explore themes of heartbreak, unrequited love, longing, insecurity, and vulnerability.
 Rosé wrote the song after being deeply affected by hateful comments online.

 The single was accompanied by a self-directed music video, featuring a retro camcorder style.
 The video showcases Rosé wandering through various nighttime locations in Seoul, including the Jamsu Bridge, and a lookout, as she sings to an unnamed lover.
 Rosé debuted the song live on KBS2's The Seasons: Lee Young-ji's Rainbow on 29 November 2024.
 The song ultimately achieved moderate success, peaking at number 29 on the Billboard Global 200 and securing top-five positions in Hong Kong, Malaysia, Singapore and Taiwan.
 It also charted in countries such as Australia, Canada, South Korea, and the United Kingdom.

 Background and promotion

-On 18 October 2024, Rosé released "Apt.", a collaboration with American singer Bruno Mars, as the lead single from her upcoming debut studio album.
+On 18 October 2024, Rosé released "APT.", a collaboration with American singer Bruno Mars, as the lead single from her upcoming debut studio album.
 The song went on to become a commercial success, reaching number one in 19 countries, including Australia and New Zealand, as well as the top 10 in the United Kingdom and the US Billboard Hot 100.
 On 19 November, the singer announced "Number One Girl" as the second single from Rosie through her Instagram.
 In an accompanying caption, she clarified that the title stands for her fans whom she refers to as her "number ones".
-The post also includes the artwork that depicts the singer gazing away from the camera in a white shirt printed with the song's title.
+The post also includes the artwork depicting the singer gazing away from the camera in a white shirt printed with the song's title.